insight-platform/Savant/docs/source/main_concepts/adapters.rst

     python3 scripts/run_sink.py meta-json /path/to/output/%source_id-%src_filename

-image-files
+image-file
-^^^^^^^^^^^
+^^^^^^^^^^

-Image-files sink adapter writes received messages as separate image files and json files into directory, specified in ``DIR_LOCATION`` parameter.
+Image file sink adapter writes received messages as separate image files and json files to a directory, specified in ``DIR_LOCATION`` parameter.

-Image-files sink adapter parameters.
+Image file sink adapter parameters.
 These parameters are set as environment variables in the docker run command:

 - ``DIR_LOCATION`` the location of the file to write metadata to.
 Can be a plain location or a pattern.
     Allowed substitution parameters are %source_id and %src_filename.